OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:26

 Then Eliakim the son of Hilkiah, and Shebnah and Joah, said to Rabshakeh,
-“Speak now to your servants in Aramaic, for we understand it;
+“Please speak to your servants in Aramaic, for we understand it;
 and do not speak with us in Judean in the hearing of the people who are on the wall.”

 ## 2 Kings 18:27